Caleb-Mantey/joy_ussd_engine/README.md

 #### Menu Routes

-You can show a list of menus with their corresponding routes.
-When the user selects any menu it will automatically route to the menu the user selected.
+You can show a list of menu items with their corresponding routes.
+When the user selects any menu it will automatically route to the selected menu.
+When the user selects a menu that is not in the list an error is displayed to the user and the user session wil be terminated.

 ```ruby
 class Menus::InitialMenu < JoyUssdEngine::Menu